 When hiking in snow or on ice, you’ll need to give your footwear more consideration than you would on a summer day hike.

 Winter Hiking Boots

 At a minimum, winter hiking boots should provide good traction and be waterproof.
 As a bonus, they should provide insulation for your feet.

-Look for boots that have a sturdy, “grippy” sole (usually made from winterized rubber) and deep lugs for traction.
+Look for boots with sturdy, “grippy” sole (usually made from winterized rubber) and deep lugs for traction.
 For example, here’s a side-by-side comparison of the soles of the Merrell Thermo Chill and the Sorel Explorer Joan Boots.
 You can clearly see that the Thermochill (left) has much beefier lugs than the Explorer Joan boots.
 This is the difference between winter “hiking boots” and winter “around town boots”.

 Finally, the ideal boot for hiking in snow will also contain insulation.
 Look for boots that contain at least 200g of low-bulk insulation (such as Thinsulate).